Shane Curran (footballer)

 Shane Curran (born 8 April 1971) is an Irish sportsperson from Castlerea, County Roscommon.
 He is the former inter-county Gaelic football goalkeeper for Roscommon, and his club St Brigid's.
 He played association football as well with Athlone Town FC.
-As of 2025, Curran is the manager of the Carlow Senior football team.
+Curran was managed the Carlow Senior football team in 2024 and resigned from the role in 2025.

 Curran's career spanned four decades, with performances at minor, senior and club levels in 1989, 1990, 2003, 2004 and 2013.
 He also captained the Roscommon Junior Team to All Ireland success in 2000.
 He won two Connacht club senior football medals, in 2011 and 2012.

 Curran was featured in an episode of TG4's Laochra Gael documentary series in January 2021.